Skip to content

 noctalia theme <image> -c templates.toml

-List shipped built-in templates:
+List available templates:

 Terminal window

-noctalia theme --list-builtins
+noctalia theme --list-templates

 Process the shipped built-in template catalog: